ddrohan/dynamic-web-dev-labs/lab03/step_5.md

 ---
-## Modifying Our Third Route - 'Delete a Donation'
+## Modifying Our Fourth Route - 'Delete a Donation'

 Edit your **routes/donations.js** file and navigate to your existing 'deleteDonation' function.